 The main feature that is treasured by the platform’s adopters is the continuous integration and continuous delivery (CI/CD).
 Both of them are versions of automatic testing.
 That means every time a developer makes a commit it is being tested by the platform for any crashes or bugs.

 This system is newer and as a result less popular; however, it is also less expensive.
 As a result, it’s the go-to for smaller businesses.
 Even the free plan offers an unlimited number of projects and collaborators.
-It has an enterprise version too offering more features and more minutes of CI/CD.
+It has an enterprise version too that offers more features and more minutes of CI/CD.

 However, with this service, you have to consider GitHub Enterprise vs GitHub Free.
 The former is a combination of the company’s cloud and server solutions.
 With the paid version you pay for additional security, SAML authentication, and other features geared more for larger organizations, but the free one still allows you to create however many repositories you need.

-Like its competitor, GitHub also provides version control, with extensive bug tracking, task management and other functionality.
+Like its competitor, GitHub also provides version control, with extensive bug tracking, task management, and other functionality.
 It has the capability to do practically everything GitLab does with the help of third-party modules and extensions.
 It’s very easily done due to the open-source nature of both the platform and the tools.

 As you can see in this version control systems comparison, a certain pattern emerges.
 GitLab is striving to perfect its task management feature list.
 For that purpose, it can even be used by teams that don’t do any development at all and just want to optimize their workflow.
 GitHub has more of a technical advantage in the sense of version control and repository management capabilities with a huge number of independent tools to further increase its functionality.